One Trait of the Noob Unix Admin -- snobbery

 Paul Venezia squeezed this gem out on his Nine traits of the veteran Unix admin:

-Veteran Unix admin trait No. 2: We use vi, not emacs, and definitely not pico or nano
+Veteran Unix admin trait No. 2: We use vi, not emacs, and definitely not pico or nanoand the best part:

 While we know that emacs is near and dear to the hearts of many Unix admins, it really is the Unix equivalent of Microsoft Word.
 Vi -- and explicitly vim -- is the true tool for veteran Unix geeks who need to get things done and not muck about with the extraneous nonsense that comes with emacs.